 This was a fun concept explanation which in a scenario based, to understand how our solution or feature would fit in the user's life effectively.

 So, I came up with 3 types of tasks, to nudge teachers to use in their live classes for better engagement.
 These 3 types of engaging tasks I came up on the basis of Bloom's Taxonomy 6 levels of learning.
-Find the details below.

 The Live classes are the crucial part of our concept & I started sketching out the ideas keeping in mind mobile first approach.

 So, next set of Low fidelity wireframes I explored and showed it to users to get a feedback on a broader vision of the solution, ie, The live classes and immersive task.
-Have a look below.